FXCM May Single Share & Stock Baskets Report

 During May, Paypal joined the top three most traded stocks for the first time along with perennials Tesla and Apple.
 Chinese EV company BYD Co jumped to 4th place, and along with Advanced Micro Devices, a leader in the semiconductor industry, attracted more trading interest than conventional tech giants, Alibaba, Meta, and Netflix.

-On the stock basket side, as the crypto industry took some large hits in May, we saw interest in the Crypto Stock basket increase as it ranked in 2nd place.
-This was just below FAANG in a month that also saw China Ecommerce regain its top five position as many of its component companies' prices rebounded during the month.
+On the stock basket side, China Ecommerce regained its top five position as many of its component companies' prices rebounded during the month.

 Volume Rank